-Today we’re announcing that we have agreed to sell 100% of Feral Brewing to Amatil, one of the country’s leading alcohol companies.
+Today we’re announcing that we have agreed to sell 100 per cent of Feral Brewing to Amatil, one of the country’s leading alcohol companies.

 Since we first flung open our doors back in October 2002, it’s been pretty much the best journey a brewer with a vision could have hoped for.